-This study aims to develop competence in the understanding and use of English for a variety of purposes, in order to meet the demands of post-school employment, further education, and participation in a democratic society and the global community.
-The study of EAL contributes to the development of literate individuals capable of critical and creative thinking, aesthetic appreciation and creativity.
-Students studying EAL will become confident, articulate and critically aware communicators and further develop a sense of themselves, their world and their place within it.
+This study aims to develop competence in the understanding and use of English for a variety of purposes, to meet the demands of post-school employment and further education, and participation in a democratic society and the global community.
+The study of English and EAL contributes to the development of literate individuals capable of critical and creative thinking, aesthetic appreciation, and creativity.
+Through engagement with texts drawn from a range of times, cultures, forms and genres, they will become confident, articulate and critically aware communicators and further develop a sense of themselves, their world and their place within it.